cfsworkload/blue-messenger/README.md

 You have successfully deployed and binded an instance of Cloudant NoSQL DB to your blank Node.js application.
 For more information on Cloudant please see the docs at https://www.ng.bluemix.net/docs/#services/Cloudant/index.html#Cloudant

-At this point, we have our blank Node.js application with a binded instance of a Cloudant databsae.
+At this point, we have our blank Node.js application with a binded instance of a Cloudant database.
 For this part of the tutorial, we will be adding
 "Monitoring and Analytics" and "Auto-Scaling" services to the application.

 	1) In the application window select "ADD A SERVICE OR API".